-- Parental views are recorded as part of the Annual Review procedures. - Parents are actively encouraged to help their child in many ways (e.g. hearing their child read and learning spellings). - Parents are encouraged to attend Parents' Evenings where their child's progress is discussed with subject teachers. - Effective communication is achieved through regular contact with home either through letters, emails, telephone calls or the pupil's planner. - New parents can attend the Open Evening in the winter term prior to transfer.
+- Parental views are recorded as part of the Annual Review procedures and at key points when reviewing pupil progress. - Parents are actively encouraged to help their child in many ways (e.g. hearing their child read and learning spellings).

+- Parents are encouraged to attend Parents' Evenings where their child's progress is discussed with subject teachers. - Effective communication is achieved through regular contact with home either through letters, e- mails, and telephone calls. - New parents can the open evening in the winter term prior to transfer and induction evening in the summer term prior to transfer.